-Thousands of Canadians choose to help others in the world through the programs of Canadian Lutheran World Relief (CLWR).
-They have many reasons for entrusting their donation to us:
+Thousands of Canadians choose to help others in the world through the programs of Canadian Lutheran World Relief.
+They have many reasons for entrusting their donations to us.

 Spending of funds is confined to charity-approved programs and projects.
 Each contribution directed toward an approved program or project will be used as restricted with the understanding that when the need for such a program or project has been met, or cannot be completed for any reason as determined by the charity, the remaining restricted contributions will be used where most needed.